strblr/pegase/README.md

 console.log(prefix.value("+ 5 * 2 6"));       // "5 2 6 * +"
 ```

 `value` is `undefined` if there is no child, or multiple children.
+You can quickly convince yourself that the `prefix` grammar can only ever return one child.
+Thus, except in case of a parse failure, there is always a `value` to be read from `prefix`.
+A well designed parsing expression should always have easily predictable `children` for itself and all its nested parser parts.
+A quick glimpse at a grammar for example should always give you a good general picture of the dataflow.

+Okay.
 What if you want to call a semantic action for some side-effects but let the initial `children` propagate through or emit more than one child ?
-Well, this has to be done explicitly by calling the `$propagate` callback passed as an argument:
+This has to be done explicitly by calling the `$propagate` callback passed as an argument:

 ```js
 peg`expr ${({ $propagate }) => $propagate()}`; // pass-through
 peg`expr ${({ $propagate }) => $propagate([1, true, "test"])}`; // propagate custom children
 ```

-Great, but `children` are just unlabeled propagated values.
-Sometimes that's what you want (for example when parsing a phone number list), but more often in semantic actions, you want to be able to grab a specific parser's value by name.
+If you don't care about emitted `children` and only wanna perform side-effects, then forget about `$propagate` and just don't return any value.
+Great, but in the end `children` are just unlabeled propagated values.
+Sometimes that's what you want (typically when you're parsing "list data": a list of phone numbers, a list of operators and operands, a list of arguments to a function, etc.), but more often in semantic actions, you want to be able to grab a specific parser's value by name.
 This is where *captures* will come in handy.

-**A capture expression `<id>a` associates the *value* (the single child) of a parser `a` to an identifier `id`, which can then be used in semantic actions.**
+**A capture expression `<id>a` associates the *value* (the single child) of parser `a` to the identifier `id`, which can then be used in semantic actions.**

 There are two things to keep in mind:

 - Non-terminals are self-captured, meaning that `id` is equivalent to `<id>id`.
 - Captures are propagated and accumulated upwards just like `children`, but are stopped at non-terminals.
-I.e. `'[' expr ']'` will just capture `expr`, but not forward the sub-captures done in `expr`.
+I.e. `'[' expr ']'` will just capture `expr`, but not forward the sub-captures done inside `expr`.

-Taking this into consideration, our prefix-to-postfix converter could be rewritten is a clearer way:
+Taking this into consideration, our prefix-to-postfix converter can be rewritten is a slightly nicer and more idiomatic way:

 ```js
 const prefix = peg`